NadOby/mallocator/README.md

 # Mallocator

-Basic toll to allocate memory on Linux to fill it up for testing purposes
+Basic tool to allocate memory on Linux to fill it up for testing purposes

 ## Build dependency
 gengetopts

+## Build
 ```
-gengetopt --input=mallocator.ggo --include-getop
+cmake .
 ```